antoine3000/dok-antoine/content/fabac-assignments/2020-02-26-3D-scanning-printing/_index.md

 The very end of the printing was a bit problematic too.
 The supports didn't support the model enough and everything started to move according to the movements of the printer.

 At one point it really seemed like the oloid could fall.
 Fortunately, I was around the printer and I could hold my piece in place using my finger.
-That is something I'll have to consider the next time I have to think about supports.
+That is something I will have to consider the next time I have to think about supports.

 <video><source src="oloid-print-2.mp4"></video>